pyOpenSci/pyopensci.github.io/_posts/2019-12-03-agu-2019-pyopensci-events.md

 ## pyOpenSci Town Hall: Wed Dec 11, 2019 12:30-1:30pm in Moscone West - 2002

-Please join us for a <a href="https://www.agu.org/Fall-Meeting/Events/Data-TH33F" target="_blank">town hall dedicated to pyOpenSci: Data FAIR: pyOpenSci: Building a Community Around Open Source Python Software for Science</a>.
+Please join us for a town hall dedicated to pyOpenSci: Data FAIR: pyOpenSci: Building a Community Around Open Source Python Software for Science.
 We expect a strong presence from the rOpenSci community at this event as well! pyOpenSci is being modeled after rOpenSci, but focused on the Python programming language!